RTVIProcessor

 Option Types

-Services support multiple option types for different configuration needs:
+Services support multiple data types for configuration:

 - The processor instance